What is Androgenetic Alopecia?

 How does this happen?
 The male hormone testosterone is converted by the enzyme 5 Alpha Reductase, and the male hormones have an affinity to bind with androgen receptors which are located on some of the hair follicles.

 Now you need to calculate the total volume of all the hair shafts on your scalp (the hair mass index or the cross sectional trichometry).
 The bigger the volume of hair, the bigger the chances are that its going to shut out the reflection of light from the scalp and look like a full head of hair.
 The reflection of light from the scalp through thin hair creates the perception of hair loss.
 Its as simple as that from a pure physics point of view.
-More about the physiology of hair.
+More about the structure of hair.

-See below Example to demonstrate the importance of hair shaft caliber.
+See below example to demonstrate the importance of hair shaft caliber.
 If for instance we take the hair shaft radius at 10 microns.
 Because the Radius is squared in the hair shaft cylinder volume calculation, the radius is the critical factor.
 See different radius sizes squared and the effect on caliber below:

 - 8 microns x 8 microns = 64 micron caliber